cgibsonmm/finding-solutions/README.md

 1. Look for information on the search results page without clicking links
 2. Use the drop downs to find your answer
-3. Check stack flow - scan quickly
+3. Check stack overflow - scan quickly
 4. Read articles, *this is what you were looking for!*

 https://dmitripavlutin.com/7-tips-to-handle-undefined-in-javascript/